- Tough Looking Truck

 In amongst a sea of pick-up trucks, the Holden Colorado always finds itself up at the top end of the shopping list, so we decided to see why that may be the case in our 2015 Holden Colorado Ute review.

 Once upon a time we judged a good pick-up by how much it could carry in the back, and how much it could tow.
-Today, it’s looks, comfort and practicality that top the list of importance for consumers.
+Today, it’s looks, comfort and practicality that top the list of itowmportance for consumers.
 We assume that the load ratings and tow ratings are class leading, especially from a leading manufacturer.
+Contact us for towing services for your car.

 The 2015 Holden Colorado seems to understand those key elements on the surface.
 Not only does it look good from almost all angles, it boasts a 3.5 tonne towing capacity, 4×4 and 4×2 drive options, and even leather appointed seats in higher spec models, but it also features ISOFIX child restraint anchor points in the second row.